-- 2.11.1 Two inflatable lifejackets should be subjected to the test in paragraph 2.1 in the uninflated condition.
-One should then be inflated using the automatic inflation system and the other should be inflated manually.
-Each of these lifejackets should then be subjected to the tests in 2.2 to 2.6.
-For the fire test one lifejacket should be inflated and one uninflated.
-A lifejacket that has been inflated automatically with one compartment uninflated should be subjected to the test in paragraph 2.2 and the test repeated as many times as necessary to perform the test once with each compartment in the uninflated condition. - 2.11.2 The test in 2.8 should be conducted using lifejackets both in the inflated and uninflated conditions. - 2.11.3 The tests in 2.9 should be conducted using lifejackets that have been inflated both automatically and manually, and also with one of the compartments uninflated.
-The tests with one of the compartments uninflated should be repeated as many times as necessary to perform the test once with each compartment in the uninflated condition.
+- 2.11.1 Two inflatable lifejackets should be subjected to the temperature cycling test prescribed in paragraph 1.2.1 in the uninflated condition and should then be externally examined.
+The inflatable lifejacket materials should show no sign of damage such as shrinking, cracking, swelling, dissolution or change of mechanical qualities.
+The automatic and manual inflation systems shall each be tested immediately after each temperature cycling test as follows: - .1 after the high temperature cycle (test in paragraph 1.2.1.1) the two inflatable lifejackets take from a stowage temperature of +65°C, one should be activated using the automatic inflation system by placing it in seawater at a temperature of +30°C and the other should be activated using the manual inflation system; and - .2 after the low temperature cycle (test in paragraph 1.2.1.3) the two inflatable lifejackets take from a stowage temperature of -30°C, one should be activated using the automatic inflation system by placing it in seawater at a temperature of -1°C and the other should be activated using the manual inflation system. - 2.11.2 The test in 2.8 should be conducted using lifejackets both in the inflated and uninflated conditions. - 2.11.3 The tests in 2.9 should be conducted using lifejackets that have been inflated both automatically and manually, and also with one of the compartments uninflated.
+The tests with one of the compartments uninflated should be repeated as many times as necessary to perform the test once with each compartment in the uninflated condition. - 2.11.4 Tests of materials for inflatable bladders, inflation systems and components